-In accordance with rules adopted by the Securities and Exchange Commission, the Company is providing the following information concerning the ratio of the Company's median employee's annual total compensation to the total annual compensation of the Company's principal executive officer ("PEO").
-For fiscal year 2020, the Company's PEO is David C. Adams.
+In accordance with rules adopted by the Securities and Exchange Commission, the Company is providing the following information concerning the ratio of the Company's median employee's annual total compensation to the total annual compensation of the Company's principal executive officer (PEO").
+For fiscal year 2021, the Company's PEO is Lynn M. Bamford.
 The Committee does not use this ratio as it considers appropriate compensation for the PEO.
 Management does not use this ratio when determining compensation for the rest of the workforce.

-The Company identified the median employee by utilizing base salary as of December 1, 2020 and adding any target bonus to that amount, for all individuals, excluding the PEO, who were employed by the Company on December 31, 2020, the last day of the Company's payroll year (whether employed on a full-time, part-time, or seasonal basis).
+The Company identified the median employee by utilizing base salary as of December 1, 2021 and adding any target bonus to that amount, for all individuals, excluding the PEO, who were employed by the Company on December 31, 2021, the last day of the Company's payroll year (whether employed on a full-time, part-time, or seasonal basis).
 In addition, the Company also excluded all independent contractors.
-The Company further converted all other currencies to U.S. dollars as of December 1, 2020, irrespective of currency fluctuations over the course of the year.
-Finally, the Company elected to use the de minimis exemption for non-U.S. employees to exclude 4.7% of the Company's non-U.S. employees.
-The list of jurisdictions for which these employees are excluded, the approximate number of employees excluded from each jurisdiction, the total number of U.S. and non-U.S. employees irrespective of any exemption (data privacy or de minimis), and the total number of U.S. and non-U.S. employees used for the de minimis calculation are set forth in the table below.
+The Company further converted all other currencies to U.S. dollars as of December 1, 2021, irrespective of currency fluctuations over the course of the year.
+Finally, the Company elected to use the de minimis exemption for non-U.S. employees to exclude 4.9% of the Company's non-U.S. employees.
+The list of jurisdictions for which these employees are excluded, the approximate number of employees excluded from each jurisdiction, the total number of U.S. and non-U.S. employees irrespective of any exemption, and the total number of U.S. and non-U.S. employees used for the de minimis calculation are set forth in the table below.

-Jurisdictions Approximate Number of non-U.S. Employees Excluded Total Number of U.S. and non-U.S. Employees irrespective of any exemption (data privacy or de minimis) Total Number of U.S. and non-U.S. Employees used for de minimis calculation
+Jurisdictions Approximate Number of non-U.S. Employees Excluded Total Number of U.S. and non-U.S. Employees irrespective of any exemption Total Number of U.S. and non-U.S. Employees used for de minimis calculation

-India 96 8,514 8,514
+India 105 8,052 7,655

-Costa Rica 81
+Costa Rica 88

-France 65
+France 56

-Sweden 39
+Sweden 38

-Singapore 36
+Singapore 33

-Portugal 30
+Portugal 20

-Spain 17
+Spain 15

-Netherlands 9
+Netherlands 10

-Belgium 4
+Poland 9

 Brazil 7

-Poland 6
+Korea 6

 Taiwan 5

-Korea 6
+Belgium 4

 Hong Kong 1

-After identifying the median employee, the Company calculated annual total compensation for such employee using the same methodology the Company uses for the named executive officers as set forth in the 2020 Summary Compensation Table in this Proxy Statement.
-The total compensation amount for the median employee for 2020 was determined to be \$73,164.
-This total compensation amount was then compared to the total compensation of the PEO disclosed in the Summary Compensation Table, of \$8,922,119.
-Based on this information for 2020, the ratio of the PEO's annual total compensation to the annual total compensation of the median employee was 122:1.
+After identifying the median employee, the Company calculated annual total compensation for such employee using the same methodology the Company uses for the named executive officers as set forth in the 2021 Summary Compensation Table in this Proxy Statement.
+The total compensation amount for the median employee for 2021 was determined to be \$67,544.
+This total compensation amount was then compared to the total compensation of the PEO disclosed in the Summary Compensation Table, of \$4,491,811.
+Based on this information for 2021, the ratio of the PEO's annual total compensation to the annual total compensation of the median employee was 67:1.

-The Company believes that the ratio calculated above is not reflective of compensation awarded to our PEO in 2020.
+The Company believes that the ratio calculated above is not reflective of compensation awarded to our PEO in 2021.
 The total compensation of our PEO disclosed in the Summary Compensation Table includes the change in the actuarial present value of our PEO's retirement benefits shown under column "Change in Pension Value and Non-Qualified Deferred Compensation Earnings" of the Summary Compensation Table.
-The pension values for fiscal year 2020 reflect the impact of changes in interest rates on actuarial present value calculations.
-Excluding this change in actuarial present value of the PEO's pension benefit, the ratio would be 75:1.
+The pension values for fiscal year 2021 reflect the impact of changes in interest rates on actuarial present value calculations.
+Excluding this change in actuarial present value of the PEO's pension benefit, the ratio would be 57:1.